zerotier/ZeroTierOne/README.md

 That 10-digit hex code is you.
 It's derived via a one-way proof of work function from your cryptographic public key.
 Your public key can be found in *identity.public* in ZeroTier's home folder, while *identity.secret* contains your full identity including the secret portion of the key pair.

-By the way -- those identity files define your device's *identity*.
+(The identity files define your device's *identity*.
 Moving them to another system will move that identity.
 Be careful when cloning virtual machines that have identities stored on them.
-If two devices have the same identity, they'll "fight" over it and you won't know which device will receive network packets.
-(Multi-homing isn't supported yet, but we have plans for something like that.)
+If two devices have the same identity, they'll "fight" over it and you won't know which device will receive network packets.)

 If you want to do a quick test, you can join [Earth](https://www.zerotier.com/earth.html).
 It's a global public network that anyone can join.
 Type: